-The current rate of duty on UHT milk imports has been for almost two decades at a zero rate of duty.
+The current rate of duty on UHT milk imports had been set at a zero rate of duty for almost two decades.
 Currently, almost all imports of UHT milk originate from Poland.
 When South Africa started its negotiations in 2000, UHT duties were bound at a zero rate and South Africa cannot increase its normal import duties to curb the influx of UHT imports from Poland.
-The only measurements to our disposal are, either, Dumping duties or Safeguard duties under Article 35 of the EPA agreement.
-A study undertaken by the local South African processors of UHT milk through their representative organisation SAMPRO, indicated in 2019/2020, that Poland did not dump any UHT milk in the South Africa market at a lower price level than what was available in their own market.
+The only measurements at our disposal are, either, Dumping duties or Safeguard duties under Article 35 of the EPA agreement.
+A study undertaken by the local South African processors of UHT milk through their representative organisation SAMPRO, indicated in 2019/2020, that Poland did not dump any UHT milk in the South Africa market at a price below the price at which UHT milk was available in their own market.

-Informal discussions about Article 35 took place and a formal letter was forwarded to ITAC to get clarity if there are any guidelines for the implementation of Article 35 of the EPA agreement once the import trigger levels for full cream UHT milk are exceeded in a particular year.
+Informal discussions about Article 35 took place and a formal letter was forwarded to ITAC to get clarity if there any guidelines existed for the implementation of Article 35 of the EPA agreement once the import trigger levels for full cream UHT milk are exceeded in a particular year.